-This article covers how you can remotely control the installation of Android system updates on Android devices using Miradore, and why should you do it.
+This article covers how you can remotely control the installation of Android system updates on Android devices using Miradore, and the reasons for doing so.

 With Miradore, you can check which version of Android your devices run and if they have the latest system update installed.

 Sometimes device users forget or don't want to apply the latest system updates on their devices.
-They may feel irritated or disturbed if they see update notifications while they are working.
+They might feel annoyed or disturbed if they see update notifications while they are working.